SSWConsulting/SSW.Rules.Content/categories/others/rules-to-better-brainstorming.md

 ---

-SSW has been running brainstorming for many years.
-Every time we try improve the process to ensure the attendees and the company are getting the most out of the day.
+SSW has been running Brainstorming days for many years.
+Every time we improve process to ensure the attendees and the company are getting the most out of the day.